Efficiency corrections for factorial moments and cumulants of overlapping sets of particles: Discussion and Summary

+\item Efficiency corrections for mixed cumulants of (possibly) overlapping sets of particles have been discussed in Ref.~\cite{Nonaka:2017kko}, also based on the binomial efficiency model.
+The results obtained in that paper apply in the case when one can separately measure the multiplicity for every particle species that contributes to the sets under consideration.
+This is different from the present work: due to an imperfect proton identification efficiency, $\et < 1$, we cannot reconstruct the number $\hat{q}^+$ of positive charges other than protons that contribute to the measured number $q^+$ of all positive charges in a given event~(see the discussion in the previous bullet point).
+For this reason, the efficiency correction formulas of Ref.~\cite{Nonaka:2017kko} are different from the present work, and only coincide with our result in the limiting case of perfect proton identification, $\et = \ep/\eq = 1$.

-which vanishes only in the special case of Poisson distributed protons. \item The above procedure can be extended to higher order factorial moments and cumulants.
+\item The presented procedure can be extended to higher order factorial moments and cumulants.
 As detailed in the Appendix, given the factorial cumulant generating function, Eq.~\eqref{eq:generate_func}, one can calculate the measured factorial cumulants in terms of the true ones and then simply needs to invert these relations in order to obtain expression for the true factorial moments in terms of measured quantities.

 \item The local efficiency corrections proceed by correcting all the relevant local factorial moments, as originally devised in Ref.~\cite{Bzdak:2013pha}.
 In contrast to~\cite{Bzdak:2013pha}, however, the generalized efficiency correction must be used for those local factorial moments that involve overlapping particles from the same phase-space bin.